ClementNerma/Rave/docs/books/hybrid.md

 ### Pointers in functions

+First of all, by langage abuse, we often say that a function requires a pointer where it asks for a reference.
+Technically, a function **cannot** ask for a pointer because a pointer is an entity and a function cannot ask for entities but only for values, so it can ask for references but not for pointers.
+When you read that a function asks for a pointer, it's in reality a reference - but the argument, as being an entity itself, will be a pointer whatever.

-Pointers can be used to manipulate data in functions.
+So, references can be used to manipulate data in functions.
 Here is how it goes:

 ```sn
 func increment (counter: *mut int) => *counter += 1;